trieshard/source-strategy-assessment/framework.md

   - **B** - Advanced: you have an ambitious strategy, evidence of its implementation and continuous improvement

-  - **A** - Differentiator: you are thought leaders or innovators in source code strategy or technologies to implement the strategy
+  - **A** - Differentiator: you are innovators or thought-leaders in source code strategy and supporting tools & techniques

   - **Note** - Scores higher than C also show evidence of influence beyond the group under assessment